-Siobhán Hearne is currently a Leverhulme Early Career Fellow at Durham University.
-Her research focuses on gender and sexuality in late imperial Russia and the Soviet Union, with a particular focus on the Baltic region.
+Siobhán Hearne is currently a Wellcome Trust Research Fellow at the University of Manchester.
+Her research focuses on health, gender and sexuality in late imperial Russia and the Soviet Union, with a particular focus on the Baltic region.
 She tweets from @siobhanhearne.

-Jo Laycock is senior lecturer in history at Manchester University.
+Jo Laycock is senior lecturer in history at the University of Manchester.
 Her current research focuses on migration, refugees and humanitarianism, particularly in Armenia and the South Caucasus.
-She currently chairs the BASEES Caucasus Study Group. @jolaycock
+She currently chairs the BASEES Caucasus Study Group. @jolaycock.